va64doman/codility/README.md

 # Codility
 Anything to do in front-end is written in Typescript (Angular or React).
+I could write it in JavaScript, but it was likely similar.

 Anything to do in database is written in SQLite.